sandstranger/daggerfall-unity/README.md

 ![image](https://github.com/Interkarma/daggerfall-unity/assets/10426244/4f176f9d-6332-47b3-a4d7-317ed8d6b38b)

+# Unofficial Android Port of Daggerfall Unity

+This is an "android" fork of the original DFU project found at https://github.com/Interkarma/daggerfall-unity

+Please visit the [releases page](https://github.com/Vwing/daggerfall-unity-android/releases) if you're looking for the APK or instructions on setting it up.

+Any feature requests or bugs related to android should be opened on this fork, and *not* on the main project.

 # What is Daggerfall Unity?

 Daggerfall Unity is an open source recreation of Daggerfall in the Unity engine created by [Daggerfall Workshop](http://www.dfworkshop.net).